boomboomllc/boomboomllc.github.io/terms-of-service.md

 {% comment %} You may see branded content on BoomBoom posted by account holders who promote products or services based on a commercial relationship with the business partner mentioned in their content.
 You can learn more about this here. {% endcomment %}

----
 ## 4. The Privacy Policy

 Our service requires collecting and using your information.
 Your use of the Service is governed by our [Privacy Policy](/privacy-policy/).
 By using the Service, you agree to our Privacy Policy.

----
 ## 5. Your Responsibilities

 #### 5.1 Account Registration and Security

 To use certain features of the Service, you must create an account.
-You agree to provide accurate, current, and complete information during the registration process and update your information as necessary.
+You agree to provide accurate, current, and complete information during registration and any payment processes, and to update your information as necessary.

 You are solely responsible for maintaining the confidentiality of your account credentials and for all activities that occur under your account.
 You agree to notify us immediately at ***support@boomboom.email*** of any unauthorized use or security breaches.